SookyungChang/summary-vs-ML-statistic/README.md

 # summary-vs-ML-statistic
-This repository is for the Appendix A in the paper: Statistical summaries: classical statistics vs. ML-based approaches.
+This repository is for the figures of the paper: Statistical summaries: classical statistics vs. ML-based approaches.